stackql/stackql-deploy/examples/databricks/all-purpose-cluster/README.md

 ```

-For extra credit, you can (asynchronously) delete the unnecessary workspace with `delete from databricks_account.provisioning.workspaces where account_id = '<your databricks account id>' and workspace_id = '<workspace id (numeric)>';`, where you obtain the workspace id from the above query.
+For extra credit, you can (asynchronously) delete the unnecessary workspace with `delete from databricks_account.provisioning.workspaces where account_id = '<your databricks account id>' and workspace_id = '<workspace id>';`, where you obtain the workspace id from the above query.
 I have noted that due to some reponse caching it takes a while to disappear from select queries (much longer than disappearance from the web page), and you may want to bounce the `stackql` session to hurry things along.
 This is not happening on the `stackql` side, but session bouncing forces a token refresh which can help cache busting.

 ## Lifecycle management